 Chase stayed in the series for 2015 campaign and was close to defending his crown.
 He won only one race, at Richmond but had many numerous finishes in Top and Top 10.
 At the end, it wasn’t enough for another title, so Elliot finished 2nd, losing to Chris Buescher by only 15 points.

 Sprint Cup debut

 That was Chase’s last full season in the Xfinity Series.
 During the 2015 campaign, he got a chance to drive Hendrick Motorsports’ Chevrolet #25 in five Sprint Cup races.
 Elliott debuted at Martinsville where he finished 39th.
 In the following race at Richmond, Elliott took 16th place what was his best result that year.
 Later in the season, he finished 18th at Charlotte and Indianapolis while in his last appearing that year, Chase was 41st at Darlington.

 At Bristol, 2016

 Since 2016, Chase Elliott is a full-time Sprint Cup driver, racing in the #24 Chevy.
 On his Daytona 500 debut, Chase won the pole position with a speed of almost 316 km/h but in the race he was 37th.
 Despite being unable to score a win until the mid-season, Chase had some notable performances.
-He twice finished 2nd at Michigan and had many Top 10 finishes, so his chances of becoming rookie of the year are pretty good.
+He twice finished 2nd at Michigan and had many Top 10 finishes, taking the Rookie of the Year award.

 Elliott's future in NASCAR Cup looks bright